LAST UPDATED: March 16, 2021

 What Makes a Reliable Brand?

 Reliability depends on a host of variables, but the two biggest structural supports are the development and manufacturing of a vehicle.
-When auto manufacturers spend the time and money developing a car and its manufacturing line, a car tends to last longer.
+When auto manufacturers spend time and money developing a car and its manufacturing line, a car tends to last longer.
 Hastily designed, poorly manufactured, and cheaply constructed materials will all reduce a car’s longevity and reliability.

 Yet, once a car leaves the dealership lot, outside factors impact a car’s durability.